BeyondATC/BeyondATC_Wiki/docs/knowledge-base/toolbar.md

 Click the BeyondATC icon in the sim toolbar at the top of the screen.
 The panel can be dragged and resized like any other toolbar panel, and works in VR.

-You can also open and close the panel with the sim's ATC menu key (Scroll Lock by default).
-This is the same key that opens the default MSFS ATC window.
+!!! info "Keyboard shortcut"
+    The panel can also be shown and hidden with the sim control **ATC Panel Choice 0**.
+The default key is **0**.
+To change it, open the MSFS Controls options, search for "ATC Panel Choice 0", and bind it to any key or button you like.
+The panel must have been opened once from the sim toolbar first.

 ![The BeyondATC icon in the sim toolbar](../assets/kb/toolbar-icon.png)